stefangary/socks/docs/suggested_workflow.md

 # Step 1: Logging in

 1. Ensure you are logged onto the VPN.
-You may need 2-factor authentification with `Push` as your second password.
+You may need 2-factor authentification with `Push` as your second password if you use the Duo app.
+If instead of using the Duo app you get codes by SMS, type `SMS` as your second password.
+If instead of using the Duo app you get a phone call, type `Phone` as your second password.

 2. Then go to the [JupyterHub portal](https://jupyter.bowdoin.edu), enter your username and password, and select the default notebook.
 Access to bigger resources is available, but it is very unlikely you will need them in this class.